 How the eVisa Will Change Traveling to Mongolia

 At present, travelers from other countries fall into 2 main categories: those that can visit Mongolia visa-free for short periods of time and those who must apply for a visa at an overseas Mongolian embassy or consulate.

-This is set to change on 1 June 2021, with the introduction of a Mongolian eVisa.
+This is set to change with the introduction of a Mongolian eVisa.
 Electronic visas are widely available for entry to many countries around the world and are becoming increasingly common options.
 Mongolia is the latest nation to take this step into the digital future of the travel industry.

 According to the press release from the official Mongolian news agency Montsame: “The concept of issuing visas only in paper format has been changed and new regulations have been introduced to issue visas in electronic and printed form in line with international trends and to improve the registration and control of foreigners.”

 The electronic platform was launched on 1 June 2021.
 Once the coronavirus-related measures are eased, it will be possible for foreign nationals to apply for a Mongolian visa online.

 It is expected that, similar to other online visa systems, the Mongolian eVisa platform will feature a straightforward application form for passengers to enter their personal and travel details prior to traveling to the country.